-David Gilbert (Ph.D., University of Wisconsin-Madison, 2011) is a social and cultural historian of the United States, with emphasis on African-American history, commercial culture, and popular music.
-His first book manuscript, The Product of Our Souls: Ragtime, Race, and the Birth of the Manhattan Musical Marketplace (University of North Carolina Press, 2015) won the American Library Association’s Choice Award for Outstanding Academic Title (2015), and his dissertation on the same topic was a finalist for the Society for American Music’s Housewright Dissertation Award (2012).
-The book explores African-American musicians and stage entertainers in New York City in the first two decades of the Twentieth Century and shows how black entertainers made Broadway Avenue and Tin Pan Alley song publishers in New York synonymous with American popular culture.
+David Gilbert (Ph.D., University of Wisconsin-Madison, 2011) is a social and cultural historian of the United States, with emphasis in African-American history, commercial culture, and popular music.
+His first book manuscript, The Product of Our Souls: Ragtime, Race, and the Birth of the Manhattan Musical Marketplace (University of North Carolina Press, 2015) won the American Library Association’s Choice Award for Outstanding Academic Title (2015).
+The book explores African-American musicians and stage entertainers in New York City in the first two decades of the Twentieth Century and shows how black entertainers made Broadway Avenue and Tin Pan Alley synonymous with American national culture.
 The book also became the basis for a long-form album liner notes to the CD companion of the book (Archeophone Records), which was nominated for a Grammy Award in 2018.
 David and his sisters and girlfriend got to attend the Grammy Music Awards that year, but they did not meet Beyoncé or Janelle Monáe.